4 Ways Johnson & Johnson Is Leading the Fight Against Cyberattackers

 It sounds like something out of a movie, but cyberhacking is a real—and growing—concern for healthcare companies.
 We spoke to the company’s cybersecurity team to learn what protection measures they’re taking to help keep patients safe.

-hen Johnson & Johnson was alerted to a security vulnerability in the Animas OneTouch Ping® insulin pump last year, the risk to patients was low.
-But that didn’t stop the company from hitting the "go" button on a large-scale cybersecurity response.
+When Johnson & Johnson was alerted to a security vulnerability in the Animas OneTouch Ping® insulin pump in 2016, the risk to patients was low.
+But that didn’t stop the company from hitting the “go” button on a large-scale cybersecurity response.

 After the researcher showed Johnson & Johnson that it was possible to hack into the device and theoretically allow someone to control it remotely by interfering with its wireless communications signal, the company quickly sent a letter to patients and doctors, warning them about the issue and offering specific steps to take to protect themselves.
 No one ever took advantage of the vulnerability—but Johnson & Johnson wasn’t taking any chances.

-It is believed to be the first-ever such proactive communication from a medical device manufacturer to customers, and it represented hours of behind-the-scenes work with the cybersecurity firm that had alerted the company to the vulnerability, the U.S. Food & Drug Administration (FDA) and the Department of Homeland Security.
+It is believed to be the first-ever such proactive communication from a medical device manufacturer (Johnson & Johnson owned the company that produces the device until October 2018) to customers, and it represented hours of behind-the-scenes work with the cybersecurity firm that had alerted the company to the vulnerability, the U.S. Food & Drug Administration (FDA) and the Department of Homeland Security.

 This story exemplifies Johnson & Johnson’s two-pronged approach to cybersecurity: protecting products before they reach the shelves, and then reinforcing that protection when doctors and patients use them—especially as cyberattackers become increasingly interested in healthcare data.